leftxs/docker-languagetool/README.md

 ## Usage

-The Server is running on port 8010, this port should exposed.
+(The Server is running on port 8010, this port should exposed.)

+*Check command below, not sure about the ports, default port of LT is 8081*

 ```shell
 docker pull testthedocs/lt